lithium6hd/14-SmartLab/README.md

 ```
 Now replace the given location within the file `00-docker/docker-compose.yml` and update them to match the chosen `{DataDir}`.
 Remember, that if you are using windows the file system uses `\` instead of `/`.
 Thus the `{DataDir}` has to be created using `\`.
 This does not apply to the folders the file system is mapped to using docker (everything behind `:`).

 Next the enviromental files have to be created.
-Fist start by setting up Influxdb:
+Fist start by movin into the folder `cd 00-docker` and start setting up Influxdb:
 ```sh
 nano influxdb.env
 ```